holepunchto/hypercore/README.md

   download: true, // download data from peers?
   upload: true, // upload data to peers?
   encrypted: true, // encrypt the data sent using the hypercore key pair
-  keyPair: { publicKey, secretKey } // use this keypair for Noise authentication }
+  keyPair: { publicKey, secretKey }, // use this keypair for Noise authentication onauthenticate (remotePublicKey, done) // hook that can be used to authenticate the remote peer.
+                                         // calling done with an error will disallow the peer from connecting to you.
+}
 ```